HoIIy/ISTE432/devbook.md

 * __Document Writer__ - __*Holly*__ - responsible for the non-code documents with the project, especially during the planning process.
 Still works together with other members on the composition of those documents, but accounts for file formatting, proofreading, and overall quality checking of written submissions.
 May write more than 1/3 of the content too.

-* __Application Designer__ - ? - responsible for the design of the program, especially during the planning process; still works with the other members on the composition of the program and discussion about the merit of the design choices, but accounts for diagrams, rough-draft explanations of the application design, being able to articulate the reasoning behind choices, ultimate choice of design pattern, and overall quality checking of the chosen design.
+* __Application Designer__ - __*Maggie*__ - responsible for the design of the program, especially during the planning process; still works with the other members on the composition of the program and discussion about the merit of the design choices, but accounts for diagrams, rough-draft explanations of the application design, being able to articulate the reasoning behind choices, ultimate choice of design pattern, and overall quality checking of the chosen design.
 Responsible for more than 1/3 of the input and brainstorming, too.

-* __~~code monkey~~ ~~script slave~~ Application Programmer(s)__ - ?/? - responsible for the creation of the program...of course not entirely; the role should be shared by two members volunteering to do more than 1/3 of the actual coding process to allow the third to focus on the incidental requirements, refactoring, testing, etc. Application programmers are responsible for being able to articulate coding choices and what the produced code does on a step-by-step level, especially any deviations from the original design plan, along with ensuring that the third person is staying current with their understanding of the product.
+* __Application Programmer(s)__ - __*Holly*__/__*Maggie*__ - responsible for the creation of the program...of course not entirely; the role should be shared by two members volunteering to do more than 1/3 of the actual coding process to allow the third to focus on the incidental requirements, refactoring, testing, etc. Application programmers are responsible for being able to articulate coding choices and what the produced code does on a step-by-step level, especially any deviations from the original design plan, along with ensuring that the third person is staying current with their understanding of the product.

-* __Application Tester__ - ? - responsible for testing the final creation: mainly writing unit tests and any documentation needed to accompany that.
+* __Application Tester__ - __*Ian*__ - responsible for testing the final creation: mainly writing unit tests and any documentation needed to accompany that.
 Ideally, we're planning on two application programmers and a third application tester whose job is to (preemptively and eventually) flush out bugs by doing their best to break what the others initially constructed.

 ## Background
 [This is the background of the problem that inspired the project or the circumstances that caused the project.
 You might also include in this section anything that you know about prior efforts along the same lines such as GitHub repos you might have encountered the deal with the same thing.
 You might also mention articles that you've read about the problem or about possible solutions to the problem.]

---todo
+Our project was inspired by browsing publically available data sources and thinking of uses for them that we couldn't immediately think of as being covered by another project or application.
+The main alternative available is the [energy.gov locator](https://energy.gov/maps/alternative-fueling-station-locator) that lacks functionality we'd like to have, like user accounts and tracking personal preferences towards stations.
+It comes with a [mobile app](https://itunes.apple.com/us/app/alternative-fueling-station-locator/id718577947?mt=8), but the top review is criticism from a customer who dislikes that it "defaults to Apple maps - and in a Metropolis, where there are Transits... there's no option or any way to open the destination / route in Google maps."
+The user also disliked that there is "no way to copy the address to paste it into Google".
+Another user lamented lacking "the ability to redo a search in that area (like yelp or google maps has)".
+Google Maps is a widely used application; I can see how this lack of capability would become unpleasant quickly.

+As for Githubs, there's several: [a Ruby program that uses the same API as us](https://github.com/rshakhb10/alternative-fuel-stations-locator) for the same purpose, but only allows filtering by state, zipcode, and type of fuel.

+[A more sophisticated alternative](https://github.com/Traci7822/alternative_fuel_stations) from Traci7822 is an application that uses AngularJS, Rails, and Socrata Open Data API; however, it suggests installing it by "clon[ing] or download[ing] the repository to your local machine, run[ning] bundle install, start[ing] a rails server and brows[ing] to to your localhost page", which is much less lightweight and portable than our planned deployment of a live website version and bundle of files that can be uploaded to any web directory.

 ## Project Description
 Our project is an alternative fuel station locator.
 It's planned to be a mobile web application that allows users to open selected locations in their Google Maps mobile application, integrated with a MySQL database to be able to store persistent data about users.